 Noise, wind and water.
 The activities we love can be detrimental to our ears and our hearing.
 And most hearing damage is not reversible.
 So, it’s important to protect your hearing at each exposure.
 Your ears are unique and your hearing protection should be, too.
 The Speech & Hearing Center can create custom earmolds and […]Learn More

 According to the Centers for Disease Control and Prevention, 2 to 3 children out of 1,000 in the U.S. are born with a detectable level of hearing loss in one or both ears.
 This makes hearing loss the number one birth defect in America.
-Technology We use the Vivosonic Integrity V500, the world’s only wireless […]Learn More
+Early Identification and Intervention Any kind of early hearing loss can […]Learn More

 Do you hear a persistent ringing, buzzing, hissing, clicking, whooshing, chirping or whirring noise that no one else does?
 If so, you’re not alone.
 It’s a condition called tinnitus, and it affects almost 50 million Americans.
 These constant or intermittent sounds are heard only by the person experiencing the tinnitus, but can sometimes be detected […]Learn More